gighive/gighive/docs/README.md

 ```

 4. Update your Ansible control target, the IP of the VM that will run the Gighive Apache web server and MySQL database.
-- In the inventory file below, set the ansible_host IP address
+- In the inventory file below, set the "ansible_host" variable to the IP address to the IP address you decided upon in the Prerequisites.
 ```bash
 vi ansible/inventories/inventory_bootstrap.yml
 ```